iisshaa/iisshaa/README.md

 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning Full Stack Web Dvelopment
 - 💞️ I’m looking to collaborate on MERN stack projects.
-- 📫 How to reach me ...
+- 📫 You can reach through-https://www.linkedin.com/in/isha-roshan-949b931b1/, mail to: isharoshan2001@gmail.com

 <!---
 iisshaa/iisshaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.